-The construction of the cell and used materials enable using it in measurements of samples with wide range of conductivity, also chemically aggressive samples.
-The cell is designed for measurements in range 1,0 mS/cm - 800 mS/cm.
-This cell can't be used for measurements in distilled water, concentrated salt solutions, strong alkaline, and solutions of mineral acids.
-The CD-210 cell was designed as immersing cell and is constructed for measurements in samples which are not moving.
+The construction of the cell enable using it in measurements of samples with very small conductivity values.
+The cell is designed for measurements in range 1 μS/cm - 100 μS/cm.
+This cell can be used for measurements in distilled water. deionized water, water and steam in energetic and water springs.
+It can't be used for measurements in solutions where the conductivity value is above 150 μS/cm, like: concentrated salt solutions, strong alkaline, and solutions of mineral acids.
+The CD-201 cell was designed as immersing cell and is constructed for measurements in samples which are not moving.
 It is not prepared for measurements in streams of solution.
 In case of observing changes of conductivity during measurement in a vessel or container it is necessary to use a magnetic stirrer.
 The cell can't be used for measurements which are strongly contaminated with deposits fats or oils.

-The CD-210 cell is prepared for work with conductivity meter equipped with BNC-50 connector.
+The CD-201 cell is prepared for work with conductivity meter equipped with BNC-50 connector.
 The usage of the cell is closely related with the technical abilities of the meter.
 Modern microcontroller based conductivity meters enable realisation of many features like:

-- wide conductivity measuring range, - work with cells with different constant K. - automatic calibration of the cell in solutions with known conductivity, or by introducing the constant K of the cell - using automatic or manual temperature compensation with possibility of introducing individual temperature coefficients for the measured solutions - storing in the memory the results of measurements
+- wide conductivity measuring range, - work with cells with different constant K, - automatic calibration of the cell in solutions with known conductivity, or by introducing the constant K of the cell - using automatic or manual temperature compensation with possibility of introducing individual temperature coefficients for the measured solutions - storing in the memory the results of measurements